 Summary: Dynamicland’s philosophy is “be present on-site” and “physical” computing: you interact with physical objects in collaboration with others also physically present.
 Those physical objects are effectively enhanced with computation abilities.
 There’s a focus on numerical and graphical data types.

-Lead: Bret Victor (and Omar Rizwan)
+Lead: Bret Victor

 Subtext, etc